fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 built on top of the Amethyst game engine and makes extensive use of other existing Rust libraries.

-.. index:: Amethyst game engine
+.. index:: Amethyst game engine, ECS, entity component system

 ========
 Amethyst
 ========
 FossXO uses `Amethyst v0.15.0 <https://github.com/amethyst/amethyst/tree/v0.15.0>`_
-as the game's engine.
-Amethyst is a data-driven game engine written in Rust. [#otherengines]_ Amethyst uses a entity component system (ECS) architecture where entity represents a single object in the game.
+as the game's engine. [#otherengines]_  Amethyst is a data-driven game engine written in Rust.
+Amethyst uses a entity component system (ECS) architecture where entity represents a single object in the game.
 Components store data about one aspect of the object.
 Systems contain logic that is executed on collections of components every loop.
 Amethyst also